Swire Pacific (OTCMKTS:SWRAY) Share Price Passes Above 200 Day Moving Average of $5.34

 Shares of Swire Pacific Limited (OTCMKTS:SWRAY) crossed above its two hundred day moving average during trading on Thursday .
 The stock has a two hundred day moving average of $5.34 and traded as high as $5.60.
 Swire Pacific shares last traded at $5.60, with a volume of 20,116 shares traded.

-A number of research analysts have recently commented on the company.
-ValuEngine upgraded Swire Pacific from a “sell” rating to a “hold” rating in a research report on Friday, October 23rd.
+SWRAY has been the subject of a number of research analyst reports.
+ValuEngine upgraded Swire Pacific from a “sell” rating to a “hold” rating in a report on Friday, October 23rd.
 Zacks Investment Research upgraded Swire Pacific from a “sell” rating to a “hold” rating in a research report on Tuesday, September 22nd.

 The firm has a market capitalization of $21.77 billion, a P/E ratio of 2.23 and a beta of 0.91.
 The company has a quick ratio of 1.23, a current ratio of 1.40 and a debt-to-equity ratio of 0.22.
 The business has a 50-day moving average price of $5.67 and a 200-day moving average price of $5.34.